rucio/documentation/docs/cli-admin-examples.md

 ---

 Rucio provides a CLI for administrative tasks.
 The get methods can be executed by any user, but the set methods require some admin privileges.
-See `man pages <man/rucio-admin.html>`_.
+See the [rucio-admin help page](bin/rucio-admin.md).

 ## Account and identity methods